opencoca/lt2d_school_admin/README.md

 Have fun creating classes for the api to report.

-In this our version 1.1.2.1 release we've included an example database and
+In this our version 1.1.2.1 release we've included an example database.

 # License
 Copyright 2019–2021 12787326 Canada Inc.